 Children with Down syndrome learn to speak later than others.

 A speech-language therapist can help them develop the skills necessary for communication, like imitating sounds.

 The therapist also may help a baby breastfeed because breastfeeding can strengthen muscles used for speech.

-With speech therapy, a child with Down Syndrome can learn how to overcome these impediments and communicate more clearly.
+A child with Down Syndrome can learn how to overcome these impediments and communicate more clearly with speech therapy.
 Some kids also benefit from learning sign language.

 ➋ Physical Therapy